OpenSDN-io/docs/contributing-to-opensdn/getting-started/OpenSDN_JIRA_Workflow.rst

       attached to it to represent the targeted Release version

--  Upon approval, the assignee will create (new feature / improvement) issue under TF Bugs project to submit the changes to code repositories
+-  Upon approval, the assignee will create (new feature / improvement) issue under OpenSDN Bugs project to submit the changes to code repositories

 -  Link these new feature / improvement issues to the approved blueprint user story